 Every person has a slightly different recovery depending on the extent of the operation.
-Your tongue and neck may be quite swollen after the operation.
-Generally, you will return to the ward after your surgery, but you may need a short stay in the intensive care unit or high dependency unit for the first 24 hours after surgery.
+Your face may be quite swollen after the operation.
+Generally, you will return to the ward after your surgery but you may need a short stay in the intensive care unit or high dependency unit for the first 24 hours.

-Occasionally, you might need to have a temporary opening in your windpipe called a tracheostomy to help you breathe; your CNS and/or surgeon will explain more about this.
-It may be required for a few days after the operation until the swelling has improved.
+You might need to have a temporary opening in your windpipe called a tracheostomy to help you breathe; your CNS and/or surgeon will explain more about this.
+If you do need this it may be required for a few days after the operation until the swelling has decreased.